About Assisted Living in Maine

 Depending on the type of facility and when it was built, life safety standards are governed by the state fire marshal and National Fire Protection Association.

 What are the Alzheimer’s Requirements for Assisted Living Programs and Residential Care Facilities in Maine?

 All facilities offering Alzheimer’s and dementia care must offer special weekly activities involving gross motor skills, self-care, as well as social, outdoor, spiritual, and sensory enhancement.
 Special facilities also have design regulations to ensure a safe environment for residents and staff.

 Senior Assisted Living Details and Costs for Cities in Maine

-Listed below are some of the larger cities in Maine.
-Each city page provides details on senior assisted living options, independent living, senior group homes, and memory care.
-Details may include costs, amenities and services offered, medical care, as well as other useful information.
+The listings below are some of the larger cities in Maine.
+Each city details page provides details on senior assisted living options, independent living, senior group homes, and memory care facilities.
+City pages may include details on costs, amenities, medical care, and other useful information.

 - Blue Hill

 What Training is Required for Assisted Living Programs and Residential Care Facility Staff?

 For Level IV facilities direct-care staff must complete a 50-hour standardized training course called Personal Support Specialist.
 If staff administers medication they must complete a 40-hour standardized medication course.

 Facility employees working in Alzheimer’s and dementia units are required to complete pre-service training.